Assessing Superposition-Targeted Coverage Criteria for Quantum Neural Networks: Experimental Setup

+In contrast, \textbf{weak} suites exhibit reduced diversity or biased distributions, including (1) \textit{HConf}, high-confidence inputs far from the decision boundary, (2) \textit{Skewed}, class-imbalanced inputs with ratios of 10:1 for binary tasks and 10:1:1 for ternary tasks, and (3) \textit{Small}, a half-size suite compared to Ori.
+Except for Small, all suites have the same size as Ori.

-\subsubsection{Parameter Settings}
+\subsection{Parameter Settings}

-According to definitions \ref{eq:KSC},\ref{eq:SCC} and \ref{eq:tsc}, we first need to choose some hyperparameters before profiling and evaluation.
-For KSC, $k$ represents the total number of cells within the major region of a basis state.
-For SCC, $l$ and $u$ are the lower and upper probability boundaries, denoted as LowerBoundary (LB) and UpperBoundary (UB) respectively, of each state obtained from training data.
-For TSC, a larger top-$k$ means more basis states becoming top-$k$ state candidates.
-We set $k$=100, LB=$l$, UB=$u$ and Top-$k$=1 in following experiments.
-The effect of parameter choice will be discussed in Section \ref{sec:paramchoice}.
+For profiling, we adopt training data following a standard distribution and uniformly sample 100 instances per class, with consideration of the dataset scale used for model training.
+During evaluation, for KSC, $k$ denotes the number of cells within the major region of a basis state.
+For TSC, a lager Top-$k$ means more top-$k$ state candidates.
+We set $k=100$ and Top-$k=1$.
+The effect of parameter choice will be discussed in Section \ref{sec:ablation}.
+All the experiments are repeated for 10 times and average results are reported.